Hamas studying Paris truce proposals as Gaza fighting continues

 Palestinian PM Shtayyeh hands resignation to Abbas over Gaza ‘genocide’

-The proposal envisages a pause in hostilities that could stretch for six weeks, Al Jazeera Arabic reports quoting informed sources.
+The proposal envisages a pause in hostilities that could stretch for six weeks, Al Jazeera Arabic reported quoting informed sources.
 That would allow for the release of 40 Israeli captives held by Hamas in exchange for 400 Palestinians currently in Israeli prisons.

 “That would include women, children, older men and those who might be suffering from medical conditions.
 It would involve the repositioning of the Israeli military to allow more people to move freely through the Gaza Strip,” said Al Jazeera’s Willem Marx, reporting from occupied East Jerusalem.

 “It would include a cessation of aerial reconnaissance by the Israeli military for up to eight hours a day.
-That’s something we did see during the last series of prisoner swaps [last November] where drones in particular were moved away from areas where prisoners might be released,” he said, adding that significantly increased flow of aid into Gaza is also part of the deal.
+That’s something we did see during the last series of prisoner swaps [in November] where drones in particular were moved away from areas where prisoners might be released,” he said, adding that significantly increased flow of aid into Gaza is also part of the deal.

-Reuters quoted an unnamed source as saying Gaza hospitals and bakeries would be repaired and as many as 500 aid trucks would be allowed to enter the enclave each day as part of an agreement.
+The Reuters news agency quoted a source as saying Gaza hospitals and bakeries would be repaired and as many as 500 aid trucks would be allowed to enter the enclave each day as part of an agreement.

 The news agency also reported that the framework proposes the gradual return of all displaced Palestinian civilians – except men of military service age – to the northern Gaza Strip, and the repositioning of Israeli forces away from densely populated areas in the enclave.

-Israeli and Hamas delegations are reported to be in the Qatari capital Doha for further, but separate, negotiations.
+Israeli and Hamas delegations are reported to be in the Qatari capital, Doha, for further, but separate, negotiations.

 Mediators were reported to be hoping to get a deal in place before the start of the Muslim holy month of Ramadan, which is likely to start on March 10.